Looking to gain some experience before law school? Keep reading for our list of the best pre-law jobs.

 The best pre-law schools will offer diverse opportunities to assist with research efforts at your college that can turn into paid positions!

-Research assistants in the USA usually earn about $43,932 a year on average.
+Entry-level research assistants make around $30 per hour.
 This can change based on the institution, location, and experience.
 Here’s what research assistants typically do:

 You’ll likely spend a lot of time in the library as a law student, so why not get used to it and gain valuable experience along the way?
 You'll develop essential research and organizational skills, vital for law school and your future legal practice.